 Crater Lake, Aspen

 Forget the expensive shops and the fancy cars in Aspen, what you really came to the mountains for is of course soaking up the freshness of nature and the beauty of the rockies.
 Did you know that the Maroon Bells, pictured at the top of this blog-post, are the most photographed mountains in the USA?
-You can easily drive up there (or pedal instead, like we did) and from the parking lot, you immediately have a great view of the Bells.
-Note that in summer and fall you can’t always drive your car.
+You can easily drive here pedal instead, like I did<.
+From the parking lot, you immediately have a great view of the Bells.
+Note that in summer and fall you can't always drive your car.
 Go here to see all transportation options for Maroon Bells.

 However, the walk up to Crater Lake will get you even closer to them and guess what, it’s a relative short hike but yet still very rewarding!
-We hiked here in early June and still encountered some snow on the track, so it’s useful if you wear some sturdy footwear rather than your Converses, because oh boy, you will be cold if your feet will get wet.
-Once at the Crater Lake, we had a picnic and eventually headed back to our bikes.
-We’d have loved to continue, but still had quite a ride back to town ahead of us…
+I hiked here in early June and still encountered some snow on the track, so it’s useful if you wear some sturdy footwear rather than your sneakers, because oh boy, you will be cold if your feet will get wet.
+Once at the Crater Lake, I had a picnic and eventually headed back to our bikes.
+I’d have loved to continue, but still had quite a ride back to town ahead of me.

 Useful information about the Crater Lake Trail: